maricante/ppSDF/README.md

 `python3 -m pip install -r requirements.txt`.

-On Ubuntu, you might also need to install the GNU C++ runtime library to run the visualization:
+You might also need to install the GNU C++ runtime library to run the visualization.
+E.g., for Ubuntu:

 `conda install -c conda-forge libstdcxx-n`